zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 }
 ```

-For more examples, see [配置](http://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Configuration.md#configuration) on the project website.
+For more examples, see [Configuration](http://github.com/StackExchange/StackExchange.Redis/blob/master/Docs/Configuration.md#configuration) on the project website.

-## 更多的信息
+## More information

 * [Redis website](http://redis.io/)